samdalvai/ecslime-engine/README.md

 ```

-# How to develop a new system
+# How to develop a new game mechanic

 If you want to develop a new game mechanic you can do so by peforming these steps